tengstrand/lein-polylith/readme.md

 Here are some of the planned features for the plugin:
 * Support for more than one environment.
-* Support for adding and removing components and bases from environments.
+* Support for adding and removing bases from environments.
-* Allow systems to treat components as AOT-compiled libraries like any other library.
-This can speed up build time for large systems with many components.
-It will also allow the sharing of components between [languages on the JVM](https://en.wikipedia.org/wiki/List_of_JVM_languages) like [Java](https://en.wikipedia.org/wiki/Java_(programming_language)), [Scala](https://en.wikipedia.org/wiki/Scala_(programming_language)), [JRuby](https://en.wikipedia.org/wiki/JRuby), [Kotlin](https://en.wikipedia.org/wiki/Kotlin_(programming_language)) and [Clojure](https://en.wikipedia.org/wiki/Clojure).
+* Support for creating a base.
-* Improve the output from the 'doc' command.
+* Suppoft for sharing components between workspaces.

 ## Thanks

 A big thanks goes to James Trunk for your support during the recent years and for always having time to listen to my sometimes crazy design ideas.
 Thanks also for your excellent work with the Polylith presentation and documentation and the amazing level of quality that you put into everything you do.

-Another big thanks goes to Furkan Bayraktar because you are the fastest and most talented developer I have worked with during my twenty-plus years in this industry.
-Thanks for your contribution to the Polylith plugin, the RealWorld example and your great understanding of what’s important.
+Another big thanks goes to Furkan Bayraktar not just because you are a nice person but also the fastest and most talented developer I have worked with during my twenty-plus years in this industry.
+Thanks for your contribution to the Polylith plugin, the RealWorld example.

 Thanks to Kim Kinnear, the creator of [zprint](https://github.com/kkinnear/zprint) whose library helps us to update the dependencies in project.clj files.